markhgn/markhgn.github.io/_posts/2013-04-27-amex-open-forum.md

 None of those quotes are even half-way believable.

-__I chose this quote because: It is disturbing, yet entirely typical of the marketing echo-chamber, to repeat these messages because it suits the narrative the industry wishes to create for itself.
+__tl;dr It is disturbing, yet entirely typical of the marketing echo-chamber, to repeat these messages because it suits the narrative the industry wishes to create for itself.
 And marketers then stand up in front of audiences and propagate these messages, largely unchallenged.__

 I feel like the kid in the story of [The Emperor’s New Clothes](https://en.wikipedia.org/wiki/The_Emperor's_New_Clothes).